A global player committed to local communities

 - The Alstom Foundation: a philanthropic organisation which finances local community-related projects around the world that are implemented by expert NGO partners.

 - The Country Community Action Plans (CCAPs), developed each year, for the application of the Company’s Community Investment policy in all countries where Alstom has a significant presence.

 The Alstom Foundation, giving back to our communities

 Established in 2007, the Alstom Foundation focuses on 4 key areas:

 - Environmental protection

 - Access to energy and water

-In 2018 it was decided to bring focus of the economic and social development axis to two distinct categories:
+In 2018, it was decided to bring focus to the economic and social development axis with two distinct categories:

 - Skill development and employability (especially for disadvantaged youth and women)

 - Support for disadvantaged children (especially street children and orphans)